awslabs/aws-virtual-application-management/docs/faqs/faqs.md

 **Q: Can I restrict network access from fleets and image builders launched in my VPC using AWS VAM?**

 Yes.
 You have the ability to configure your own VPC when launching the AWS VAM solution.
-This will require the vpc and two subnets for a highly available deployment.
-The restrict network access, configure security groups to specify network traffic that is allowed between your streaming instances and resources in your VPC.
-Whenever you launch and image builder or fleet, AWS VAM will launch those resources in the configured VPC.
+This will require a VPC and two subnets for a highly available deployment.
+To restrict network access, configure security groups to specify network traffic that is allowed between your streaming instances and resources in your VPC.
+Whenever you launch an image builder or fleet, AWS VAM will launch those resources in the configured VPC.

 **Q: Can I change my VPC configuration within AWS VAM?**